Transcript: Episode 6: One Bad Shot

 Nick: You kill this guy.
 Where do you hit him?

-Austin: Center of mass through the heart.
+Sydney: Center of mass through the heart.
 This broadhead arrow skips off a rib, and then just goes through.
 So it's stuck in this dude and he just topples over from the force of the arrow.
 And that's it, he's ended.
 That's about as quick of an end as you could hope for.

 Nick: Yep, the arrow pierces slightly left on his chest, and he slumps backwards away from the stump he was using as a rifle stand, and you hear the clatter of his gun hitting the ground, and you know he's done.

-Austin: Cassidy - she's leaning against this log.
+Sydney: Cassidy - she's leaning against this log.
 She takes a deep pained breath, and then looks back towards the lunch spot where Zee-o and Emma had been holed up.

 Nick: And speaking of that we are to the next PC slot.